prometheuxresearch/docs/docs/learn/vadalog/04-expressions-operators.md

 Finally, all functions besides `msum` and `mprod` take a list of values, called keys, to be used as a group identifier (i.e. they play the role of group by variables in standard SQL).

+Some aggregate functions cannot be used inside a recursive rule because the value they return may change in a non-monotonic way when new facts arrive (e.g., the “winner” of an election can be replaced by a later vote).
+These functions are fully supported in non-recursive queries or as a post-processing step after the recursive evaluation has converged.

+These functions are:
+- `maxcount()` selects, for each group identified by the keys, the row that occurs most often and the corresponding count.

+The framework currently provides one such function:

 As an example consider the following program: